-Plan a delicious food menu with the diabetic food exchange
+Food menu with the diabetic food exchange

-Diabetic food exchange is a method of meal planning for diabetes, developed since 1950.
+Food exchange is a method of meal planning for diabetes, developed since 1950.
 Being a diabetic patient, the diabetic exchange list is a handy tool which will help you to learn how to eat well with your condition.

-According to the diabetic food exchange, you will find that all types of food are clustered into groups of similar foods which all have the same amount of carbohydrates per serving size.
+According to the food exchange, you will find that all types of food are clustered into groups of similar foods which all have the same amount of carbohydrates per serving size.

 These Serving sizes are intended to keep all foods within a group at the same amount of calories, fat, and grams of carbohydrates.